guprwanda/guprwanda.github.com/_posts/2013-12-22-sample-post-7.md

 ---
 layout: post
-title: "Sample post 7"
+title: "Sample post 6"
-description: ""
-category: ""
+description: "A sample post to test the blog"
+modified: 2013-12-22
-tags: []
+tags: [sample post]

+image:
+  feature: abstract-6.jpg

+comments: true
+share: true
 ---

-{% include JB/setup %}
+This is a sample post to test that the blog is working.... this a girl up rwanda Blog to show their work